HiSoftware Security Sheriff® for SharePoint and Office 365

 With the optional HiSoftware Sheriff Workspace Windows and the Office Connectors, Security Sheriff can also track the entire lifecycle of Office documents.
 This means that a policy manager or security officer can see if and when a document has been read, emailed, or printed and by whom.
 A document’s entire “chain of custody” is recorded and easily available in the event of a breach or a regulatory audit.

-Learn more about the HiSoftware Security Sheriff SP
+Learn more about HiSoftware Security Sheriff

 Contact a HiSoftware solutions specialist to discuss your SharePoint security needs.

 Download Managing Compliance Risk in SharePoint: A Step by Step Illustrated Guide